 In the Tallaght area of Dublin, there is a data center that needs cooling.
 At the same time, the surrounding households need heating.
 This is a perfect case for a mutually beneficial thermal energy network.

 It is also a perfect project for TEN21, a collaboration that Energy Modelling Lab is a partner of.
 In Dublin, the TEN21 toolbox has been used to support local officials on how to expand the district heating network to utilize waste heat from the data center.
 We have built an energy system model to find an efficient expansion strategy from a techno-economic perspective.
 In addition, we created a strategy for commercializing the district heating activity on a cost-recovery basis.

 The TEN21 project is assisting cities all over Europe to deliver climate-friendly thermal energy.

 Sewage as part of the future heating and cooling

 If you want to learn more about recycling heat from for example sewage, metros, and datacenters, then go to TEN21.eu.

-We develop an optimization model within the TIMES-framework.
+We developed an optimization model within the TIMES framework.

-Energy Modelling Lab is developing a series of CO2-neutral scenarios for cooling and heating in Dublin.
+Energy Modelling Lab developed a series of CO2-neutral scenarios for cooling and heating in Dublin.

-In this way we can find the perfect fit for each district.
+In this way, we can identify the perfect fit for each district.